-Annual events include a Halloween themed Zoo Boo, a Christmas themed Wild Wonderland, and a 5k race through the zoo grounds.
-Overall, Tampa's Zoo is a great family friendly activity and an affordable way to spend half a day.
+Annual events include a Halloween themed Zoo Boo festival, a Christmas themed Wild Wonderland event, and a 5k race through the zoo grounds.
+Overall, Zoo Tampa is a great family friendly activity and an affordable way to spend half a day.

 7. Bike the pine tree lined Flatwoods Park loop trail

 18205 Bruce Downs Road, , 33647